-Proceeds from the Offering, combined with free cash flow, will be used for an expanded 2H/21 development program, building upon the Company's 1H/21 drilling program, which targeted the Sparky and Montney formations.
-This program has been strategically designed to allocate capital towards top-tier production efficiencies in the Company's Sparky core area.
+Proceeds from the Offering, combined with free cash flow, will be used for an expanded 2H/21 development program, building upon the Company's successful 1H/21 drilling program, which targeted the Sparky and Montney formations.
+The 2H/21 program is strategically designed to allocate additional capital towards top-tier production efficiencies in the Company's Sparky core area.